-Outside the March is undergoing a year-long staff educational initiative as well as an internal strategic planning session to address how we can better honour and serve is invested in Indigenous art and artists, and support these storytellers in sharing with us their own art, histories, and cultures history and culture.
+Outside the March is undergoing a year-long staff educational initiative as well as an internal strategic planning session to address how we can better honour and serve Indigenous art and artists, and support these storytellers in sharing their own art, histories and culture.
 If you have feedback or questions about this land acknowledgement or anything else, we welcome you to email us at Info@outsidethemarch.ca.

 Our newly articulated values were given expression as part of our collaborative 2022 Strategic Planning process.
 These five core ideals have historically infused the strength of our work, and we aspire to fully embody them in all future endeavours.